raoufmaklouf/Thorin/README.md

 # Thorin v2
-The tool collects endpoints from web archive and analyzes it and scan it from many vulnerabilities
+web application scanner
 ## Features
+* collects endpoints from web archive and scan it
+* scan text list of endpoints
+* scan one url
 **Vulnerability:**
 * xss
 * ssrf